FeverDevJohnny/impactcontroller/README.md

 Camera Component [Reference - ImpactComponent_Camera]: This module controls the camera.
 It affects various outputs, such as the camera's relative position to the player, its FOV, and most importantly, its rotation.
 Like most of the other module slots, this is essential and must be assigned.

-Motion Component [Reference - ImpactComponent_Motion]: This module handles moving the character around, and is arguably the most complex module in the set.
+Motion Component [Reference - ImpactComponent_Motion]: This module handles moving the character around and is arguably the most complex module in the set.
 It has a ton of options, and I'll cover those in its dedicated section.
 Like most of the other module slots, this is essential and must be assigned.

 Addon Components [List of References - ImpactComponent_Addon]: Unlike the other modules where only a single one really makes sense, you can have an infinite amount of addon modules attached to Impact to add extra behavior.
 These are also fully optional, and you can leave the list empty if you don't want any extra functionality.
 This is the preferred way of adding new features to Impact without having to modify the base scripts.